Lithuanian Cultural Garden

 Statuary/Busts/Reliefs/Monuments:

 Pillars of Gediminas.
-Trident in shape, the pillars or trident were used as the earliest symbol of Lithuania.
-Flanking the pillars are the words Lithuanian and Garden, separately framed with Lithuanian folk motif of repeating squares.
+Trident in shape, the pillars were used as the earliest symbol of Lithuania.
+Flanking the pillars are the words Lithuanian and Garden, separately framed with a Lithuanian folk motif of repeating squares.
 Gediminas (1275 -1341) was the founder of Vilnius, the capital of Lithuania, and a dynasty which ruled Lithuania for almost 300 years.

 Map: